wpswings/woo-gift-cards-lite/readme.txt

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE GIFT CARD PLUGIN ==

+Gift cards for WooCommerce help merchants to create, sell & manage gift cards on their WooCommerce store.
+With the WordPress Gift cards plugin, the admin can customize gift card templates, send Gift Card coupon codes as QRCode/BARCode, create reusable gift cards, and send balance notifications to the customers.

 > Note:  Get [**Ultimate WooCommerce Gift Cards Pro**](https://makewebbetter.com/product/giftware-woocommerce-gift-cards/?utm_source=mwb-giftcard-org&utm_medium=mwb-org&utm_campaign=giftcard-org)

+**See what Dee Why Therapeutic Centre is saying about Gift cards plugin:**

+> With Ultimate Gift Cards for WooCommerce plugin, I realized the potential of gift card marketing in the coming future.
+This plugin is loaded with some very useful features and is still easy to use.
+The design and layout of the plugin are interactive.
+About the support team, they are highly satisfied with prompt responses to tickets and chat queries.
+Also, I made some customization requests for additional features which they understood well and implemented in almost no waste of time. [**See Gift Card Case Study**](https://makewebbetter.com/success-stories/dee-why-therapeutic-centre/?utm_source=MWB-giftcard-org&utm_medium=MWB-org-page&utm_campaign=MWB-giftcard-org)